-Affairs such as those at LTCM and Enron make the headlines, causing some people to argue that derivatives should be regulated out of existence to "protect the public."
-However, derivatives are used far more often to hedge risks than in harmful speculation, and these beneficial transactions never make the headlines.
-So, while the horror stories point out the need for top managers to exercise control over the personnel who deal with derivatives, they certainly do not justify the elimination of derivatives.
+Scandals and widespread failures-such as those at Enron, AIG, and Lehman Brothers make the headlines, causing some people to argue that derivatives should be regulated out of existence to "protect the public."
+However, derivatives are used far more often to hedge risks than to speculate, and these beneficial hedging transactions never make the headlines.
+The horror stories point out the need for (1) top managers to exercise control over the personnel who deal with derivatives; (2) more transparent information about the details and obligations of derivative contracts; (3) better information about the creditworthiness of the counterparties; and (4) additional regulation of the amount of capital that financial institutions are required to set aside when they purchase risky assets.
+In our opinion, however, the disasters do not justify the elimination of derivatives.